Baltimore Traffic Tickets

-If you’re pulled over by a police officer, the first thing that happens is your heart starts to race and you begin to worry; “Did I miss a stop sign, how fast was I going?”
+If you’re pulled over by a police officer for a traffic ticket, the first thing that happens is your heart starts to race and you begin to worry; “Did I miss a stop sign, how fast was I going?”
 Calm down and provide the officer your license, insurance card, registration, and that is all you should provide.
 If you’ve violated a traffic offense, no need to tell the officer all other things you have done wrong, he might just add that to the list of tickets he or she is about to issue.

-Why choose the Law Offices of G. Randolph Rice, Jr., LLC for Traffic Tickets / Violations?
+Why choose the Law Offices of Randolph Rice for Traffic Tickets / Violations?

 We have proven tactics to help you keep your license and ensure that you do no receive or reduce the points on your license.
 Each courtroom is different and each Judge likes to see specific information and activities by each driver.
 We have the experience and knowledge to guide you through the complicated landscape of the Courts.

 Types of Traffic Cases We Handle for Our Clients:

 - Driving with a canceled license in Maryland;